About Your Stay

 - Emergency patients who are being admitted will be registered through the Emergency Center.

 - The name of your referring physician

-- A copy of your Advanced Directives or Living Will (Don’t have one?
-Our Guest/Language Services department can help.)
+- A copy of your Advance Directives or Living Will

 - Prior approval or pre-certification information (if applicable under your insurance plan)

 - Credit card or check book (for your co-pay)

 If you have any questions or want to make sure your insurance pre-certification has gone through, please call us at 706.453.5005.